mmomtchev/mmomtchev/ZOO-Project-mmomtchev-GSOC-2022.md

 The following alternatives have also been considered:
-* Run every instance of a service in a separate, external, Node.js process This mode will have a more expensive startup and will present unique challenges when implementing the various Zoo-Project routines which will have to communicate with the `Zoo-Kernel` by some external mechanism - such as RabbitMQ.
+* Run every instance of a service in a separate, external, Node.js process This mode will have a more expensive startup and will present unique challenges when implementing the various ZOO-Project routines which will have to communicate with the `ZOO-Kernel` by some external mechanism - such as RabbitMQ.
 * Run all instances of a service in a single shared environment This mode offers the potentially best performance but it imposes upon the end-user to use very correctly the Node.js asynchronous mechanisms - failing to do so will result in latency spikes and possibly dropped connections.

-Rebuiling `libnode` is considered to be out of the scope of the current project - just as the current SpiderMonkey shared library is expected to be provided by the end-user, so will be `libnode` which is already carried by some major Linux distributions - Ubuntu being one of them.
+Rebuilding `libnode` as part of the `ZOO-Project` build system is considered to be out of the scope of the current project - just as the current SpiderMonkey shared library is expected to be provided by the end-user, so will be `libnode` which is already carried by some major Linux distributions - Ubuntu being one of them.

 # Proposal Timeline

 ## Before June 13

 * To familiarize myself completely with ZOO-Project functionality and architecture.
-* To experiment with using `libnode`, the embedded version of NodeJS
+* To experiment with using `libnode`, the embedded version of NodeJS and test the compatibility between the packaged `libnode` by the Linux distributions and the existing Node.js native addons

 ## June 13 - July 25

-* Implement the loading of the Node.js shared library in the `Zoo-Kernel` and reimplement the existing SpiderMonkey methods using Node N-API.
+* Implement the loading of the Node.js shared library in the `ZOO-Kernel` and reimplement the existing SpiderMonkey methods using Node N-API.
 Expose those methods to the JS world.

 ## July 25 - July 29